ts-task/utils/README.md

 ;
 ```

-> Note: have in mind that TypeScript does duck typing checks, hence `FooError` and `BarError` should have different _properties_ to let TypeScript infere they are different.
+> Note: have in mind that TypeScript does duck typing checks, hence `FooError` and `BarError` should have different _properties_ to let TypeScript infere they are different, since TypeScript has _structural typing_ instead of _nominal typing_.

 ### `toPromise`

+`toPromise(task)`

 `toPromise` _function_ naturally transforms a `Task` into a `Promise`.